Fribur/TextMeshDOTS/README.md

 be able to utilize TextCore FontAssets.
 Possibly we use a custom BatchRenderGroup instead of Entity Graphics.

 # How to use

+You can choose to render text either via a custom BatchRenderGroup (BatchDrawCommandProcedural), or via native Entities Graphics.
+To do so, add [DisableAutoCreation] either to the system found in `Systems\ProceduralBRG`, or to systems in `Systems\Rendering`.
+BatchDrawCommandProcedural does not appear to have any advantage compared to the Entities Graphics, so it is currently disabled.

 (1) Autoring workflow
 -	Generate backend Mesh: `Menue-->TextMeshDOTS-->Text Backend mesh`
 -   Create a SubScene
+-   When using Entities Graphics, add a dummy cube mesh (otherwise text will not be rendered...reason unknown at this time)
 -   Add empty GameObject
 -   Add TextRenderer component
 -   Set font asset to `TextMeshDOTS/Fonts/LiberationSans SDF`, type in some text